informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 of user convenience, the all-in-one traits suffer the same limitations as other god traits of being very complex and inflexible.
-However, the main difference is that since the all-in-one traits are nothing but glue code to the actual components, their presence is optional and can be bypassed easily if needed.
+However, the main difference is that since the all-in-one traits are nothing but glue code to the actual components, hence their presence is optional and can be bypassed easily if needed.

-If users want to mix and match specific features of the relayer, they can instead bypass the all-in-one traits and use the relayer components directly with context-generic programming.
-Similarly, if users want to implement custom components, such as custom logic for building UpdateClient messages, they should skip the all-in-one traits and implement the custom logic directly using context-generic programming.
+If users want to mix and match specific features of the relayer, they can instead bypass the all-in-one traits and use the relayer components directly with CGP.
+Similarly, if users want to implement custom components, such as custom logic for building UpdateClient messages, they should skip the all-in-one traits and implement the custom logic directly CGP.

 In the future, the relayer framework may offer more variants of all-in-one traits that are catered for specific use cases.
 For example, we may define